-Our Founder and a Professor of Packaging Science at Clemson University, Dr. Andrew Hurley, recently wrote for Packaging World in a article titled, "Embrace Conflict: Befriend your Competition"—writing about how you can leverage your competitors packaging decisions to your own benefit and his decade of experience running eye-tracking studies on shoppers to study the impact of various packages.
+Our Founder and a Professor of Packaging Science at Clemson University, Dr. Andrew Hurley, recently wrote for Packaging World in a article titled, "Embrace Conflict: Befriend your Competition".

 Dr. Hurley wrote: